A QUESTION OF NUDITY

 Q. One of our missionary teams in Stavanger was once asked to participate in a radio debate on nudism.
-The group didn't participate because it wasn't sure what the Church's position was.
+The group didn't participate because it wasn't sure what NCAY's position was.
 Could you clarify?

 Q. Is the word "ashamed" the key to whether or not nudity is acceptable?

 At the other end of the spectrum are those people who are the opposite and can go around naked without shame.
-They live in pure conscience and in right relationship with the Lord, just as Adam and Eve did.
-Unlike the sexually immoral who lust after the bodies of men and women and disrespect all the boundaries of morality set up by God, the children of God are able to be naked without a sense of shame and without lusting after any man or woman to whom they are not married.
+They live in pure conscience and in right relationship with Yahweh, just as Adam and Eve did.
+Unlike the sexually immoral who lust after the bodies of men and women and disrespect all the boundaries of morality set up by Elohim (God), the true children of Elohim (God) are able to be naked without a sense of shame and without lusting after any man or woman to whom they are not married.

-This is a big subject and there are alot of tabboos associated with it that vary from culture to culture.
+This is a big subject and there are a lot of tabboos associated with it that vary from culture to culture.
 But there is a third dimension that must be considered which is as important as the other two.
-And this concerns our responsibility to those who are weaker in the faith than us.
+And this concerns our responsibility to those who are weaker in the emunah (faith) than us.

-Q. So you would not recommend New Covenant Christians becoming nudists?
+Q. So you would not recommend Messianic Evangelicals becoming nudists?

-A. I wouldn't recommend anyone becoming a nudist in front of people they don't know, and by "know" I mean knowing a person's soul.
-Since virtually everyone in the world remains hidden behind various veils I wonder just how well we "know" anyone.
-God has told us in the revelations that we should never expose our nakedness to the eye of lust or of evil.
+A. I wouldn't recommend anyone becoming a nudist in front of people they don't know, and by 'know' I mean knowing a person's soul.
+Since virtually everyone in the world remains hidden behind various veils I wonder just how well we 'know' anyone.
+Elohim (God) has told us in the revelations that we should never expose our nakedness to the eye of lust or of evil.
 To cause anyone to lust is a sin.